Astigmatism FAQs Discussed with Our Clarksville Optometry Team at Sites Vision Clinic

 How Can an Eye Doctor Diagnose and Manage Astigmatism?

-An Elkton and Clarksville eye doctor can diagnose astigmatism during a routine eye exam by assessing the internal and external structure of the eye, testing your vision, and asking you questions about your vision and medical history.
+An Clarksville eye doctor can diagnose astigmatism during a routine eye exam by assessing the internal and external structure of the eye, testing your vision, and asking you questions about your vision and medical history.

 Once we've diagnosed astigmatism and have determined how severe it is, we'll be able to implement the most appropriate treatment options for you and your specific needs and goals.
 Common treatments for astigmatism include: